gherickds/Codegen/README.md

 # Codegen
-Code generation with papyrus and sysml
+model based C code generation with papyrus and sysml